imarobot00/FashionState/README.md

 4. Add items to your shopping cart and proceed to checkout.
 5. View and share your fashion preferences with friends.

+## Live Demo

+Check out the live version of FashionState: [Visit FashionState](https://fashionstate.onrender.com/sales/start)

+## Screenshots

+Here are some screenshots of the application: